thenewdarling/Spellbook/Spells/Remove Curse.md

 *Duration*: Instantaneous

 At your touch, all curses affecting one creature or object end.
-If the object is a cursed magical item, its curse remains, but the spell breaks its owner’s attunement to the object so it can be removed or discarded.
+If the object is a cursed magical item, its curse remains, but the spell breaks its owner’s [[Attunement]] to the object so it can be removed or discarded.